yezero/sandstorm/docs/using/security-practices.md

 ### Platform-level authentication

-Sandstorm implements authentication at the platform level, so that you log into the platform once rather than to each application separately.
+Thurly implements authentication at the platform level, so that you log into the platform once rather than to each application separately.
 When you open an app, the platform informs the app of your already-authenticated identity.
 This means that applications